MAIMBRAIN/Weather-App/README.md

 # Weather App
+View this app LIVE on my website: averystahl.com/projects/weather_app

 Here's your weekly forecast!
 Use the search bar to grab weather data about your city.
 It will give you the current weather and a 5-day forecast.

 # Technologies Used
 + HTML